Roseshadows/RPG-Maker-MV/README.md

-- 👋 Hi, I’m @Roseshadows .Sorry for my odd English grammers and expressions as I'm not an English speaker.
+- 👋 Hi, I’m @Roseshadows .
+Here is the main storage.
+- Sorry for my odd English grammers and expressions as I'm not an English speaker.
 - 👀 I’m making efforts on creating my own game.
 The game engine is RPG Maker MV.
 - 🌱 I’m currently learning JavaScript to implement more interesting functions.
 And now I'm just a noob.
 - 💞️ All of my plugins are free to use commercially and non-commercially, as long as you give credit to me, Roseshadows.(As if someone would use them! lol)